 Things are changing.

-In 2008, most employment practices claims came from wrongful termination.
-By 2012, the majority of claims were the result of retaliation, and race & sex discrimination (including harassment and pregnancy discrimination).
-Since 2017, wage & hour claims have moved to center stage.
+The years from 2008 to the present has seen a shift in liability insurance.
+In 2008, most of the employment practices claims made involved employment-related cases of wrongful termination.
+By 2012, the majority of claims were the result of retaliation and race and sex discrimination, as well as harassment and pregnancy discrimination.
+By 2017, companies began seeing increasing numbers of wage and hour claims.

 What is Employment Practices Liability Insurance (EPLI)?

 The first step toward a greater understanding of practices liability is defining Employment Practices Liability Insurance or EPLI.
 This is a type of business insurance that covers wrongful acts or management liability arising from the employment process.

 Among the issues that may necessitate the filing of EPLI claims are employment-related issues such as wrongful termination, discrimination harassment, sexual harassment, negligent evaluation, invasion of privacy, emotional distress, wage and hour violations.
 Employees also have the rights reserved to file a claim against violations of the Americans with Disabilities Act.

 Wrongful acts committed by non-employees are typically excluded from EPLI policies and management liability insurance.
 However, they may be included if and when they are specifically endorsed for EPLI coverage.

 An employment practice is a term used in reference to patterns that may occur as part of the hiring and business workplace conditions.
 Many practices are acceptable and are necessary for a company’s operations.
 But practices such as discrimination based policies, wrongful termination, sexual harassment, and unfair wages are liabilities that could result in legal consequences for the business.